vmware-archive/kube-prod-runtime/docs/components.md

 ### Implementation

-BKPR uses Prometheus as [packaged by Bitnami](https://hub.docker.com/r/bitnami/fluentd/).
+BKPR uses Fluentd as [packaged by Bitnami](https://hub.docker.com/r/bitnami/fluentd/).
 It is implemented as a [Kubernetes DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) named `fluentd-es` under the `kubeprod` namespace.
 This maps to one Fluentd pod per Kubelet.

 ### Usage

-To have your logs collected by Fluentd and injected into Elasticsearch automatically, just have the processes running inside the containers write to standard output in one of the log formats recognized by [Fluentd built-in parsers](https://docs.fluentd.org/v1.0/articles/parser-plugin-overview).
+To have your logs collected by Fluentd and injected into Elasticsearch automatically, just must have the processes running inside the containers write to standard output and standard error streams in one of the log formats recognized by [Fluentd built-in parsers](https://docs.fluentd.org/v1.0/articles/parser-plugin-overview).
 Fluentd allows for [writing custom parsers](https://docs.fluentd.org/v1.0/articles/api-plugin-parser) when the built-in ones are not sufficient.

 ### Configuration

-Fluentd configuration is split across several configuration files:

-* `manifests/fluentd-es-config/containers.input.conf`: used to watch changes to Docker log files.
-* `manifests/fluentd-es-config/forward.input.conf`: ????????????????????????????????????????????????
-* `manifests/fluentd-es-config/monitoring.conf`: ????????????????????????????????????????????????
-* `manifests/fluentd-es-config/output.conf`: configures Fluentd to output logs to Elasticsearch.
-* `manifests/fluentd-es-config/system.conf`: ????????????????????????????????????????????????
-* `manifests/fluentd-es-config/system.input.conf`: defines the log files that are watched for new log entries.
-* `manifests/fluentd-es-config/import-from-upstream.py`: re-generates all the configuratiom files from [upstream YAML](https://raw.githubusercontent.com/kubernetes/kubernetes/master/cluster/addons/fluentd-elasticsearch/fluentd-es-configmap.yaml)

-This configuration is assembled into a Kubernetes ConfigMap and injected into the Prometheus container as several YAML configuration files, named `basic.yaml`, `monitoring.yaml` and `prometheus.yanl`.
+Fluentd configuration is split across several configuration files which have been downloaded from [upstream](https://raw.githubusercontent.com/kubernetes/kubernetes/master/cluster/addons/fluentd-elasticsearch/fluentd-es-configmap.yaml) by the `manifests/fluentd-es-config/import-from-upstream.py` tool.
+These configuration files are assembled into a Kubernetes ConfigMap and injected into the Fluentd container.

 #### Configuration reloading